Michael Preston

-Michael Preston (born Jack Davies; 14 May 1938) is an English international film and television actor, and singer, sometimes credited as Mike Preston.
+Michael Preston (born Jack Davies; 14 May 1938) is an English international film and television character actor, TV host and singer, sometimes credited as Mike Preston.

-Life and career
+Biography

+Early life

-Preston was born in Hackney, London, England.
+Preston was born in Metropolitan Borough of Hackney, County of London, England.
 He was a boxer and then became a singer.

+Music career

-He appeared on Oh Boy! and his third record, "Dirty Old Town" (1959) was produced by Joe Meek.
-He had three Top 40 hits in the UK Singles Chart, including reaching No. 12 with his cover version of "Mr. Blue" in November 1959, before emigrating to Australia where he worked as a nightclub singer.
+Preston appeared on Oh Boy! and his third record, "Dirty Old Town" (1959) was produced by Joe Meek.
+He had three Top 40 hits in the UK Singles Chart, including reaching No. 12 with his cover version of The Fleetwoods "Mr. Blue" in November 1959, before emigrating to Australia where he worked as a nightclub singer.

+Television and film

-He then became a host on television, and also an actor.
+Preston then became a host on television, and also an actor.
 He was a regular host on In Melbourne Tonight in 1968, and in 1969 was a guest celebrity on the game show The Celebrity Game and went on to host the revival in 1976–1977.

 His first ongoing starring role on television was in the long-running police drama series Homicide as Sen. Det.
 Bob Delaney from 1972 to 1973.
 He then had a recurring role in the soap opera Bellbird as Fr.
 John Kramer between 1974 and 1976.
 He later took a lead role in the prison-based soap opera Punishment (1981) but this series was short-lived.
 In 1984, he had an ongoing role in Hot Pursuit, as the character Alec Shaw.

 Preston has made numerous guest appearances in television series, including The A-Team, Max Headroom, Airwolf, Scarecrow and Mrs. King, Alien Nation, Ellen, and Highlander.
 He also made an appearance in the series Baywatch Nights.

 Preston has also acted in films.
 His first feature film was Surabaya Conspiracy (1969); other film roles included playing Pappagallo in Mad Max 2 (1981), his best-known role, and Jared-Syn in the science fiction B-movie Metalstorm: The Destruction of Jared-Syn (1983).
-He was nominated for the 1979 AACTA Award for Best Actor in a Leading Role for his role in The Last of the Knucklemen.
+He was nominated for the 1979 AACTA Award for Best Actor in a Leading Role for his role in The Last of the Knucklemen and he won two Logies for most popular male personality in Victoria.